Code-Institute-Submissions/ci-propt-studios/README.md

 + Internet Explorer 10 - via https://www.ieonchrome.com/
 + Internet Explorer 11 - via https://www.ieonchrome.com/

-The website has also been tested via the [W3C Markup Validation Service](https://validator.w3.org/) & [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+The website has also been tested via the [W3C Markup Validation Service](https://validator.w3.org/) & [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+At first, the HTML validation was not passed due to the Google Maps iframe element having some inline CSS.
+This was fixed by moving the CSS to the style.css file.

 ## Deployment